guyyatsu/Lab93-TradeClient/readme.md

 # Alpaca Account Data
 Retrieve and prepare data related to an alpaca.market trading account.
+Uses Alpaca-Py and CredentialManagement.

 ## Positions
 Positions refer to any non-fiat assets held by the account.
 This could be bitcoin, or other